 Operational Stewardship & Data Governance

 Your print environment is a security environment.
-Most schools haven't treated it that way yet.
+Most schools haven't treated it that way yet — but the fix isn't as complicated as the fear suggests.

 You already know this is a problem.
 Here's what the problem actually is.